Right of abode: Commonwealth citizens in the UK

 In addition, some nationals of member states of the Commonwealth of Nations are considered Commonwealth citizens, and have various rights in other Commonwealth countries, including the UK, such as the right-of-abode and the right to vote.
 In addition, British subjects born before 1984 have the right-of-abode.

 If a person has a British mother and was born before 1984 then under section 2(1)(b) of the Immigration Act 1971 they are considered to have the same rights as a British citizen.
 The right-of-abode is conferred automatically on such persons and they are issued a certificate on their passport.

 Under exceptions in section 7 of the Immigration Act 1971, a long-term resident Irish or Commonwealth citizen in the UK is granted immunity from deportation, similar to British or other Commonwealth citizens who hold right-of-abode by virtue of a residency term of at least five years in the United Kingdom.
 These exceptions do not apply to other nationalities with leave to remain in the United Kingdom.

 British Overseas Territories

 All British Overseas Territories operate their own immigration controls which apply to British citizens as well as to those from other countries.
 These territories generally have local immigration laws regulating who has belonger status in that territory.

 United Kingdom

-Canada

-Under the constitution, all Canadian citizens have the right to enter and remain in the country.
-Permanent residents are also conferred the right to reside and pursue a livelihood in any province or territory without restriction.
-This makes permanent residents the only foreign citizens with right of abode.
-However, permanent residents can also face revocation of this status under the Immigration and Refugee Protection Act.
+Pakistan

+The Pakistan Origin Card (POC) is issued to eligible foreigners, particularly those of Pakistani origin, who do not possess Pakistani citizenship, and offers its holders various benefits, including right of abode in the country.
+POC holders are also granted the right to engage in property transactions, open and operate bank accounts, and secure employment in Pakistan.
+Furthermore, the POC serves as a substitute for a National Identity Card for its holders.

+The POC is distinct from the National Identity Card for Overseas Pakistanis (NICOP), which is issued to Pakistani nationals residing abroad who hold dual citizenship.